romanbrancato/CameraXProject/index.md

 ### Implementing the Basic Functionality
 The following code contains the implementation of the Preview, ImageCapture, and VideoCapture use cases.

-The Preview class allows you to see what you will capture, imagine when you first open the default android or ios camera.
-This will be implemented through the viewFinder
+The Preview class allows you to see what you will capture, imagine when you first open the default android or ios camera

 All use cases are built then binded to the lifecycle of the cameras

-Its important to note that this is where the camera object is intialized.
-The camera object is how you will be able to control the camera.
+* Its important to note that this is where the camera object is intialized.
+The camera object is how you will be able to control the current camera

 The following code must be inserted inside the startCamera(){} block
  ```